encoredev/encore/docs/primitives/databases.md

 This error is commonly caused by the presence of the file `$HOME/.postgresql/root.crt` on the filesystem.
 When this file is present the PostgreSQL client library will assume the database server has that root certificate, which will cause the above error.

+- Remove or rename the file, then try `encore run` again.